 TitleDaily Noon Briefing Highlights: Ethiopia - Yemen

-The overall situation in the northern parts of Ethiopia continues to be highly unpredictable and volatile.
+OCHA says that the situation in the northern part of the country remains unpredictable and volatile.

 The UN urgently calls on all parties to allow unimpeded and sustained access to people in Tigray, Amhara and Afar.